 Use Cases

-Use cases for chatbots are increasing continuously as using chatbots comes with a lot of advantages.
-To Integrate chatbots in the communication can save a lot of time and also money as chatbots are normally available 7 days a week, 24 hours a day at comparatively low costs.
-If it is necessary, they can easily be scaled.
+Use cases for chatbots are increasing continuously as their use offers many advantages.
+Integrating chatbots into a communication can save a lot of time and money as chatbots are normally available seven days a week, 24 hours a day at comparatively low costs.
+If necessary, they can easily be scaled.

-If conversational agents are used in customer service, they can help by for instance reply to the requests of the customers.
-They can improve customer experience by giving personalized product recommendations according to the needs of a user.
-If an artificial agent gets a request which is too complicated to handle, a request can still be forwarded to a human support team.
+If conversational agents are used in customer service, they can help by, for instance, replying to the requests of customers.
+They can improve the customer experience by giving personalized product recommendations according to the needs of a user.
+If an artificial agent gets a request that is too complicated to handle, it can still be forwarded to a human support team.

-If we look at company websites, many companies have nowadays integrated chatbots for asking sales-related questions to the visitors which would otherwise remain anonymous.
-If a customer uses the chat, the chatbot can for instance present information about special offers or new products or even provide guidance through the navigation of the website.
+If we look at company websites, many companies have nowadays integrated chatbots to ask sales-related questions to visitors who would otherwise remain anonymous.
+If a customer uses the chat, the chatbot can, for instance, present information about special offers or new products or even provide guidance on the navigation of the website.

-In general, using chatbots can help to reduce efforts of human support staff which can allow them to deal with more complex tasks.
+In general, using chatbots can help to reduce the workload of human support staff, which can allow them to deal with more complex tasks.

 Self-Check Questions